-The war itself had evolved into a stalemate in which no side was winning, and Korea was still split mostly along the 38th Parallel where things had started three years before.
-It took two more years, beyond Truman’s time as president before finally, under President Dwight D. Eisenhower, an armistice to stop the fighting was signed at Panmunjom on July 27, 1953.
-North Korea stayed a communist dictatorship under Kim Il-sung, and South Korea remained under the control of Syngman Rhee who ruled for 12 years as a dictator, but, in the opinion of the United States, at least not a communist dictator.
+The war itself had turned into a stalemate in which no side was winning, and Korea was still split mostly along the 38th Parallel where things had started three years before.
+It took two more years, but finally in 1953 an armistice was signed to stop the fighting.
+North Korea was still a communist dictatorship under Kim Il-sung, and South Korea was still under the control of Syngman Rhee who ruled for 12 years as a dictator, but, in the opinion of the United States, at least not a communist dictator.

-Over 5 million people died before the war ended and more than half of the victims were civilians.
-In all, 37,000 Americans died in the conflict.
-Today, Korea remains divided by a three-mile wide demilitarized zone (DMZ) guarded on both sides by watching armies.
+Over 5 million people died in the Korean War and only half of these were soldiers.
+In all, 37,000 Americans died in the war.
+Today, Korea is still divided by a three-mile wide demilitarized zone (DMZ) guarded on both sides by watching armies.
 Kim Il-sung was succeeded by his son Kim Jong-il and then by his grandson Kim Jong-un.
 Helped today only by China, North Korea is one of the world’s poorest and most isolated countries.

-South Korea eventually chose democracy, became a modern country, and is a major trading partner of the United States.
-Korean products such as Samsung electronics and Hyundai cars are all over America, and American products and soldiers are easy to find in South Korea.
-In 2017, there were still 37,500 American military personal in South Korea standing guard against another attack from the North.
+Over time, South Korea started holding elections, became a modern country, and is an important trading partner of the United States.
+Korean products such as Samsung electronics and Hyundai cars can be found everywhere in America, and American products and soldiers are easy to find in South Korea.
+In 2017, there were still 37,500 American soldiers in South Korea standing guard against another attack from the North.

-In the 1800s and early 1900s, powerful nations took over smaller ones as they made large empires.
-For example, the United States took Hawaii and the Philippines.
+The 1800s and early 1900s was a time of imperialism.
+The United States took Hawaii and the Philippines.
 Great Britain took over India.
-And all the major powers of Europe had split up Africa.
-The lands of Southeast Asia that are today’s nations of Vietnam, Laos, and Cambodia were part of the French colony of Indochina.
+And all the major countries of Europe split up Africa.
+The lands of Southeast Asia where Vietnam, Laos, and Cambodia are today, were once a part of the French colony of Indochina.

 After World War I, an independence movement started in Vietnam led by Ho Chi Minh.
-Ho had been to school in the West, where he became a follower of Marxist ideas.
-Ho did not like the French and fought against them, and when the Japanese invaded Vietnam during World War II and took control from the French, Ho fought them as well.
-His liberation movement, known as the Viet Minh was able to take over many cities by 1945.
+Ho had lived in Europe where he had learned about communism.
+Ho did not like the French and fought against them, and when the Japanese attacked Vietnam during World War II, Ho fought them as well.
+His independence movement, called the Viet Minh, was able to take over many cities by 1945.
 When the Japanese lost World War II, Ho gave a victory speech in Hanoi.
-Using words from Thomas Jefferson’s Declaration of Independence, Ho announced a new independent nation of Vietnam.
+Using words from Thomas Jefferson’s Declaration of Independence, Ho announced a new independent country of Vietnam.

-France wanted to take back all its colonies after World War II.
+But things were not going to be easy for the Vietnamese who wanted independence because France wanted to take back all its colonies after World War II.
 The United States now had an interesting problem.
-Americans usually like to help people become independent, but help imperial powers.
-The American army had even helped Ho during World War II in his fight against Japan.
-However, given Truman’s new strategy of containment, helping the Marxist Viet Minh was not possible.
+Americans usually like to help people become independent.
+Normally the United States would have helped Ho Chi Minh.
+The American army had helped him during World War II in his fight against Japan.
+However, given Truman’s new strategy of containment, helping the communist Viet Minh was just not possible.

-President Truman decided to support France as it tried to take back Indochina by giving money and military helpers.
+President Truman decided to support France as it tried to take back Indochina.
 The United States gave almost one billion dollars each year.
-For Ho Chi Minh and the Vietnamese, America’s support of the French seemed impossible.
-How could a nation whose founding ideals they so admired help the colonizers?
+For Ho Chi Minh and the Vietnamese, America’s help for the French seemed like a betrayal.
+How could a country who they so admired help the colonizers?

-The French, for their part, found Ho Chi Minh a powerful enemy.
+The French, for their part, found Ho Chi Minh to be a strong enemy.
 Between 1945 and 1954, a fierce war went on.
-Slowly but surely, the Viet Minh wore down the French will to fight.
-In the end, a large group of French troops was surrounded by the Vietnamese under communist general Vo Nguyen Giap at Dien Bien Phu.
+Slowly but surely, the Viet Minh wore down the French.
+In the end, a large group of French soldiers was surrounded by the Vietnamese under communist general Vo Nguyen Giap at Dien Bien Phu.
 After a long fight, the French gave up.
 This final loss convinced the French to give up their hopes of taking back their lost colony.

-The French troops left Vietnam, leaving Ho Chi Minh in control of the northern half of the country.
-Talks to officially end the war took place in Geneva, Switzerland.
-An agreement between many countries split Vietnam at the 17th Parallel.
-The territory north of this line would be led by Ho Chi Minh with Hanoi its capital.
+The French left Vietnam, leaving Ho Chi Minh in control of the northern half of the country.
+An agreement signed in Geneva, Switzerland split Vietnam at the 17th Parallel.
+The land north of this line would be led by Ho Chi Minh with Hanoi its capital.

 The southern half named the city of Saigon its capital and Ngo Dinh Diem its leader.
-The division of Vietnam was supposed to only be for a short time, with an election planned for 1956.
-Knowing that Ho Chi Minh would win the election, however, the South made sure these elections were never held.
+Splitting Vietnam was supposed to only be for a short time.
+In 1956 there was going to be an election to choose a new leader for all of the country.
+But since they knew that Ho Chi Minh was popular and would win the election, the South made sure these elections were never held.

-President Eisenhower and Kennedy gave money, weapons, and military helpers to South Vietnam.
-Ho Chi Minh turned North Vietnam into a communist dictatorship and created a new band of fighters called the Viet Cong, whose job was to take power in the South and reunite the nation.
+President Eisenhower and Kennedy gave money, weapons, and sent military helpers to South Vietnam.
+Ho Chi Minh turned North Vietnam into a communist dictatorship and started a new group of fighters called the Viet Cong.
+Their job was to take over the South and make all of Vietnam country again.

 In the first of many times during the Cold War, the United States helped an unpopular leader in Ngo Dinh Diem.
-Diem used his power to help his friends, did not let people vote, and favored Catholics which made Vietnam’s Buddhist majority unhappy.
+Diem used his power to help his friends, did not let people vote, and favored Catholics which made most of Vietnam’s people, who were Buddhist, unhappy.
 But Diem was not a communist, which was the most important thing that the United States was looking for around the world during the Cold War.

-Presidents Truman, Eisenhower, Kennedy, Nixon and Ford all struggled with the question of how to stop the spread of communism in Southeast Asia without being on the wrong side of history.
-In the end, American’s leaders were did not reach their goals.
-The United States ended up fighting a long, hard and deadly war that we lost in the end.
-Ho Chi Minh’s succeeded in bringing all of Vietnam together as a communist country.
+Presidents Truman, Eisenhower, Kennedy, Nixon and Ford all tried to find a way to stop the spread of communism in Southeast Asia without being on the wrong side of history.
+In the end, America’s leaders failed.
+The United States ended up in a long, hard war that we lost.
+Ho Chi Minh succeeded in bringing all of Vietnam together as a communist country.

 Although containment stopped the spread of communism in Europe and Korea, the United States lost the fight to stop communists from taking over Vietnam.
-Containment was mostly peaceful in Europe, but led to war in Asia.
-Also, containment did nothing to free people from communism.
-At best, it protected some people from living under communist rule.
-So, was containment the right way to deal with the spread of communism?
+Containment was mostly peaceful in Europe but led to wars in Asia.
+Also, containment did not free people from communism.
+At best, it protected some people from having to live in communist countries.
+So, was containment the right way to stop with the spread of communism?

 BIG IDEA: Rather than fighting another war to defeat communist nations, Americans chose to try to stop the spread of communism.
 This led the United States into conflicts in Korea and Vietnam, and also led to standoffs in Europe, especially related to the status of the city of Berlin.